chirag04/react-native-in-app-utils/Readme.md

 - You need an Apple Developer account to use in-app purchases.

 - You have to set up your in-app purchases in iTunes Connect first.
-Follow this [tutorial](http://stackoverflow.com/questions/19556336/how-do-you-add-an-in-app-purchase-to-an-ios-application) for an easy explanation.
+Follow steps 1-13 in this [tutorial](http://stackoverflow.com/questions/19556336/how-do-you-add-an-in-app-purchase-to-an-ios-application) for an easy explanation.

 - You have to test your in-app purchases on a real device, in-app purchases will always fail on the Simulator.